wkumari/wkumari.github.io/index.md

 ---
 layout: home
 ---
-This is my quick reference site.
-It's a place for me to put up small bits of documentation, reminders to myself, quick snippets for cutting and pasting, and so on.
+This is a place for small bits of documentation, reminders to myself, quick snippets for cutting and pasting, and so on.
 Basically, anything that doesn't seem worth adding it to a more fully featured CMS.

 ## Networking: